Jonny999999/snake-pp/README.md

 - Download  `SDL2-devel-2.28.5-VC.zip` from https://github.com/libsdl-org/SDL/releases/tag/release-2.28.5
 - Unzip the file and rename the folder to `SDL2` (avoid unnecessary subfolder)
 - Place it in the root folder of this repository.

+**Download SDL_ttf**
+- Download  `SDL2-devel-2.28.5-VC.zip` from https://github.com/libsdl-org/SDL_ttf/releases/download/release-2.20.2/SDL2_ttf-devel-2.20.2-VC.zip
+- Unzip the file and rename the folder to `SDL2_ttf` (avoid unnecessary subfolder)
+- Place it in the root folder of this repository.

 **Install compiler** (if not available already)
 - download mingw: